qooxdoo/qooxdoo/docs/core/data_binding/controller.md

 binding all on your own and bind the stuff.
 Therefore, the controller offers you a method called `bindProperty`, which takes the source path to the data, the target property name and the options for the single value binding.
-The other two parameters will just mapped through.
-But keep in mind that if you use this function, the default binding of the label and the icon is gone and the properties used for those bindings do not work anymore.
+The other two parameters will be just mapped through.
+But keep in mind that if you use this function, the default binding of the label and the icon are gone and the properties used for those bindings do not work anymore.
 If you still want to have the default binding, use the `bindDefaultProperties` method and pass the two given parameters through.
 But keep in mind that the bindings set up with